camunda/camunda-docs/docs/guides/getting-started/setup-client-connection-credentials.md

 ![cluster-details](./img/cluster-detail-clients.png)

-Click on _Create New Client_-Button to create a new client, name your client accordingly.
-Make sure you select the Scope _Zeebe_ so the newly created client may access your zeebe-instance.
+Click on _Create New Client_-Button to create a new client and name your client accordingly.
+Make sure you select the Scope _Zeebe_ so the newly created client can access your zeebe-instance.

 ![create-client](./img/cluster-details-create-client.png)